SpecMind: Cognitively Inspired, Interactive Multi-Turn Framework for Postcondition Inference

 \textbf{Benchmarks}.
 We selected EvalPlus as our dataset as it was used in \code{nl2postcond}~\cite{nl2postcond}.
 It has 164 Python problems, each with a function stub, textual description, reference implementation, and validation tests \cite{evalplus}.
 EvalPlus updates the HumanEval benchmark \cite{chen2021evaluating}, containing the same problems but with more extensive test suites ($\approx$ 775 test cases per problem).
-We also used FixEval~\cite{fixeval} for bug detection experiment (see Appendix~\ref{sec:appendix_bug}).

-{{ \textbf{Baselines}.
+\textbf{Baselines}.
 We chose as baseline the state-of-the-art \code{nl2postcond}, with access to the reference implementation. \code{nl2postcond} was shown to outperform prior approaches such as TOGA~\cite{dinella2022toga} and Daikon~\cite{daikon99}.
-We used Llama~4~Scout as the underlying LLM for both \code{nl2postcond} and our tool in all experiments.}}
+We used Llama~4~Scout as the underlying LLMs for the tools in all experiments.

 \textbf{Evaluation Metrics}.
-We use two key metrics: 1) {\em Correctness} refers to whether the postcondition passes all test cases in the given test suite; 2) Completeness is the percentage of mutants distinguishable (i.e., rejected) by the postcondition given the test suite. {{We used the same mutant set from \code{nl2postcond} for a fair comparison.}}
+We use two key metrics: 1) {\em Correctness} refers to whether the postcondition passes all test cases in the given test suite; 2) {\em Completeness} is the percentage of mutants distinguishable (i.e., rejected) by the postcondition given the test suite. {{We used the same mutant set from \code{nl2postcond} for a fair comparison.}}

 To calculate the efficiency over submission attempts, we define the efficiency score in a setting as $\mathbf{E} = \frac{1}{N} \sum_{i=1}^{N} \frac{\text{completeness score}_i}{\text{number of submission turns}_i}$, where $N$ is the number of functions in the dataset.
 The efficiency score $\mathbf{E}$ measures the average increase of completeness after one submission attempt.